Expedition to Central Asia: Kyrgyzstan - Uzbekistan - Tajikistan

 accommodation in hotels with breakfast;

-transport services along the entire route;
+Transportation services throughout the entire route

 The price of the tour does NOT include:

-international flights (approximately 16-17 thousand UAH);
+international flights

-tips for the guide and driver;
+Tips for the guide and driver

 Our photo report: Wave